krabberod/ROD/README.md

 ***

 ## Data
-The main source for data are the genome assemblies from NCBI:
+The main source for data is the genome assemblies from NCBI:
 ```
 # To download the meta data:
 rsync -t -v rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt .